ramiel/react-routerjs/README.md

 The only difference is that you have access to the error, not the request.

+`RouteView` internally uses Suspense, if you want to remove it pass the props `disableSuspense`.

 ##  5. <a name='RouterContextanduseRouterhook'></a>RouterContext and useRouter hook

 To access current router context and router methods in your components, you can use the `useRouter` hook